 Chavez-Ramirez, Felipe and Arnulfo Moreno-Valdez.
-2015.
+(2015).
 Buff-bellied Hummingbird (Amazilia yucatanensis), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.

 Lutmerding, J. A. and A. S. Love.
 Longevity records of North American birds.
-Version 2015.2.
-Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.
+Version 2021.1.
+Patuxent Wildlife Research Center, Bird Banding Laboratory 2021.

 Partners in Flight.
-2017.
-Avian Conservation Assessment Database.
-2017.
+(2020).
+Avian Conservation Assessment Database, version 2020.

-Sibley, David Allen.
-2014.
-The Sibley guide to birds, second edition.
-Alfred A Knopf, New York.
+Sibley, D. A. (2014).
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.